 - You can remove a variable referenced by a single action that assigns its value, but this will result in the action being reset to Continue.

-The inability to trace where user variables were referenced in a project file was a huge weakness in Captivate functionality that was finally addressed with the Captivate 7.0.1 update patch released in mid November 2013.
-The Variables dialog now has a Usage button (similar to the one on the Advanced Actions dialog) that when clicked will show where the currently selected variable is referenced on any slide in the project, as well as which specific run-time event is used to execute the action involved.
+Just click the Variables dialog Usage button (similar to the one on the Advanced Actions dialog) to show where the currently selected variable is referenced on any slide in the project, as well as which specific run-time event is used to execute the action involved.

 However, there appears to be one caveat.
 Variables that are referenced in widgets don’t get taken into account by the Usage dialog.
 So if you have a lot of widgets or interactions (which are also widgets) in your project, you may need to check them manually before starting any round of mass deletions.